Blog Details

 1912-1988

-Ray Eames was responsible for groundbreaking contributions in the fields of architecture, graphic design, textile design, film, and furniture.
+Ray Eames was responsible for groundbreaking contributions in architecture, graphic design, textile design, film, and furniture.
 She and her husband Charles worked alongside each other, influencing many iconic designs with Eames Office.
 Ray's sense for form and color was the driving force behind the Eames "look".
 She documented and protected the enormous collection of photographs that the office accumulated over the years.

 Charlotte Perriand